xinwenfu/IoT/Programming/ESP32/README.md

 ## Microcontroller (MCU)

 A microcontroller (MCU) is a type of System on Chip (SoC).
 We know the CPU is the central processing unit or processor, the brain of a computer.
 However, the CPU needs other components to be really useful, such as RAM, I/O and flash storage.
-The MCU often has a CPU, main memory - RAM, and the other necessary components to execute code.
+The MCU often has a CPU, main memory - RAM, and other necessary components to store and execute code and perform operations on peripherals.

 ## ESP32